sherryrich/gymbag/README.md

 ### flake8

   <details>
   <summary>The website pep8online.com is currently down so flake8 was run in the terminal.
+Migration and settings errors remain.
 Click here to see the result: </summary>

   ![](docs/flake8.JPG)